rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 CI will automatically fail your build if it doesn't pass `tidy`, our internal tool for ensuring code quality.
-If you'd like, you can install a [Git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that will automatically run `./x.py test tidy --bless` on each push, to ensure your code is up to par.
-If you decide later that this behavior is undesirable, you can delete the `pre-push` file in `.git/hooks`.
+If you'd like, you can install a [Git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that will automatically run `./x.py test tidy` on each push, to ensure your code is up to par.
+If the hook fails then run `./x.py test tidy --bless` and commit the changes.
+If you decide later that the pre-push behavior is undesirable, you can delete the `pre-push` file in `.git/hooks`.

 A prebuilt git hook lives at [`src/etc/pre-push.sh`](https://github.com/rust-lang/rust/blob/master/src/etc/pre-push.sh) which can be copied into your `.git/hooks` folder as `pre-push` (without the `.sh` extension!).